Un gallo con muchos huevos: Plot

-Confi tells a story of Toto's rescuing of his egg friends, Willy, Bibi, and Confi himself, and Tocino the bacon, before he hatched into a chicken and then grew to be a rooster.
+Several years after the events of the second film, Confi tells a story of Toto's rescuing of his egg friends, Willy, Bibi, and Confi himself, and Tocino the bacon, before he hatched into a chicken and then grew to be a rooster.
 Later that night, Toto spends time with Di, trying to confess his love when her father, Don Poncho, interrupts them.
 Soon after, Toto listens to a boxing-style rooster fighting match on the radio, with champion Bankivoide claiming victory.

 The next morning, Toto is called to crow and wake up the entire "Granjas el Pollon" farm, but only shows his poor skills.
 The group find out that their home is at risk of being taken by the bank due to a lack of payments left by Abuelita's deceased husband.
 Don Poncho, revealing his past fighting career, prompts the entire crew to go to a village, named Tepizcoeloyo, to make a bet on their farm and that he fight against Bankivoide.
 Meanwhile, a duo of opossums, Tlacua and Cuache, have been constantly passed by motorcycles while seeing chickens, and trying to take them for food.

 The El Padrino egg initially denies due to Poncho having lost his bet.
 As Toto and Di explore the Palenque arena, he gets attracted to Chiquis, a celebrity peacock, and tries to show off his boxing skills.
 This soon backfires as she is revealed to be Bankivoide's girlfriend.
 After some persuading, El Padrino finally accepts the betting offer under a set of conditions, one being that Toto must fight instead of Don Poncho, to which he refuses at first.
 Ultimately, however, Toto summons the courage and decides to fight against Bankivoide, fully agreeing with the conditions.
 Later, Bankivoide's owner, Matías "El Oscuro" Jiménez, receives a bet for "Granjas el Pollon" to his surprise, which he accepts.